Global algebraic K-theory: A review of symmetric spectra

 \begin{defn} A symmetric spectrum $X$ is a {\em restricted global $\Omega$-spectrum} if for every finite group $G$, every finite $G$-set $A$ with a free orbit, and all finite $G$-sets $B$, the adjoint structure map $\tilde\sigma_{A,B}: X(A)\to\map_*(S^B,X(A+ B))$ is a $G$-weak equivalence. \end{defn}

 A symmetric spectrum is a {\em global $\Omega$-spectrum} if the adjoint structure map $\tilde\sigma_{A,B}$ is a $G$-weak equivalence for all finite $G$-sets $A$ and $B$ such that $G$ acts faithfully on $A$, see \cite[Definition 2.13]{hausmann:global_finite}.
 If $A$ contains an element with trivial isotropy group, then $G$ must in particular act faithfully.
-So every global $\Omega$-spectrum is in particular a restricted global $\Omega$-spectrum.
+So every global $\Omega$-spectrum is in particular a restricted global $\Omega$-spectrum; the `restricted' objects are somewhat analogous to positive $\Omega$-spectra in the non-equivariant context.
 The global $\Omega$-spectra are the fibrant objects in the global model structure on the category of symmetric spectra, see \cite[Theorem 2.18]{hausmann:global_finite}.

 For restricted global $\Omega$-spectra $X$, all maps in the colimit system defining $\pi_0^G(X)$ that start at a $G$-set with a free orbit are isomorphisms.
 Since $G$-sets with a free orbit are cofinal in the poset of finite $G$-subsets of $\Uc_G$, the canonical map